Nuclear Risks NIAC Covers

 In Canada our regime is very similar to those of Paris Convention states.
 The Canadian legislation is called “Nuclear Liability and Compensation Act” or NLCA.

 In Canada, the operator is absolutely and exclusively liable for nuclear damage arising from the nuclear installation they operate.
-The current limit that the large nuclear power operators must carry is $650 Million and will increase to $1 Billion in 2020.
+The current limit that the large nuclear power operators must carry is $1 Billion.
 There is a 10 year limitation period in which persons injured must file their claim and, the operators must cover their liability by purchasing from NIAC an appropriate insurance policy.

 Loss Control